locationtech/geotrellis/docs/vector/vector-intro.md

 There's one more piece to the `geotrellis.vector` puzzle: `Extent`.
-A `geotrellis.vector.Extent` is nothing more than a rectangular polygon on projection).
+A `geotrellis.vector.Extent` is nothing more than a rectangular polygon on projection.
 This is useful mainly as a tool for defining the extent covered by a tile - the two jointly yield a raster (for more on rasters, go [here](../../raster/src/main/scala/geotrellis/raster)).
 Constructing `Extent`s is easy.
 Since they're rectangles,